ypid/dotfiles-1/README.md

 ## Differences of this fork with the original project:
   * 4 spaces indenting by default
   * Mustache templating system support
+  * My personal color scheme (marelo)
+    * 4 spaces indenting by default
+    * 3px line space between the lines for better readability
+    * dark background and different colors
+  * Dropped Ack in favor of Ag
+  * My peronsal zsh prompt theme (marelo) i- same as skwp's one but without the `user@machine` bit (not relevant for me)

 ## What is YADR?